nibrivia/appinventor-sources/README.md

 Note 2: If it seems like none of the dependencies are installed in the VM, run ```vagrant provision```.

+Note 3: If you want to allocate more than 1 CPU to the virtual machine, add `v.cpus = 2` (or however many you want) in `Vagrantfile`.

 For better performance, consider using the manual instructions.

 ## Setup instructions (manual)